What’s it like going into hospital at the moment? How your appointments and treatment might have changed

 If you do develop coronavirus symptoms before any of your appointments, contact your medical team for advice.

-''The hospital is moving people in and out of different doors, directing from the outside and the reception area is screened off and as you would expect, there are no stalls or staffed information areas in the main foyer.
+''The hospital is moving people in and out of different doors, directing from the outside and the reception area is screened off.
 There were plenty of people still moving in and out, although very few are standing around or sitting in the foyer areas compared to normal.
 Personally, I was keen to get in and out as quickly as I could.
 Even with PPE in the department and plenty of cleaning happening, it felt odd being with so many people.
 That said, I am so thankful my test was done and the staff were very reassuring about getting back to normal.''

 Preparing yourself if treatment has been delayed